Ear Infections Services in Atlanta, GA

 Removal of Infected Adenoids or Tonsils

 Otitis media may recur because of chronically infected adenoids and tonsils.
-If needed, your ENT doctor might recommend removal of the infected tonsils and/or adenoids.
+If needed, your ENT doctor might recommend removal of the infected tonsils and/or adenoids via ear surgery.
 If this is recommended, the removal can be completed during the procedure when the ventilation tubes are placed.

 Choose Northeast Atlanta ENT for Your Treatment

-If you need ear infection treatment, call either of our offices today (Suwanee/Johns Creek or Lawrenceville) to schedule your appointment.
+If you need ear infection treatment (possibly ear surgery), call any one of our offices today (Suwanee/Johns Creek, Dacula, or Lawrenceville) to schedule your appointment.
 We look forward to providing the treatment you need to relieve your symptoms.